What is an HTML sitemap?

 An automated sitemap allows for an easy way to update the numerous listed brands, which improves the user experience and search engine “crawl-ability.”

-Feeling a little lost in all this SEO lingo?
-Get up to speed by studying our SEO glossary.
+Feeling a little lost in all this Technical SEO lingo?
+Discover our Technical SEO Services.